Many Japanese chefs make it their mission to sharpen their precious knives after each and every workday.

 “Japanese knives should generally be sharpened to a 15-degree angle.
-Keeping them sharp reduces the time needed for each cutting stroke and is significantly safer, as you can be more precise without extra force on every stroke.” - Jessica Randhawa, head chef for The Forked Spoon
+Keeping them sharp reduces the time needed for each cutting stroke and is significantly safer, as you can be more precise without extra force on every stroke.”

 When You Should Sharpen Your Knife?